British Columbia-> Budget 2017

-The Budget proposes to introduce a new top personal income tax rate of 16.8% for taxable income in excess of $150,000, effective January 1, 2018.
+The Budget introduced a new top personal income tax rate of 16.8% for taxable income in excess of $150,000, effective January 1, 2018.
 Currently, the highest personal tax rate is 14.7%.
 The $150,000 threshold will not be indexed in subsequent years.

 BC Back-to-School Tax Credit - eliminated

 This credit was announced previously as a new tax credit beginning in 2016.
-It will not be available in 2017 or later years.
+It is not available in 2017 or later years.

-This new non-refundable tax credit is available for the 2017 taxation year, and will have the same eligibility criteria as the federal credit.
-If someone is available for either the federal Volunteer Firefighter Tax Credit or the federal Search & Rescue Volunteer Tax Credit.
+This new non-refundable tax credit is available for the 2017 taxation year, and has the same eligibility criteria as the federal credit.
+If someone is eligible for either the federal Volunteer Firefighter Tax Credit or the federal Search & Rescue Volunteer Tax Credit, they will be eligible for the BC tax credit.
 The tax credit will be $3,000 x the lowest tax rate of 5.05%, for a credit of $151.50.
 See the above link for the information on the federal tax credit.

-The budget proposes to reduce the BC small business corporate income tax rate from 2.5% to 2.0% effective April 1, 2017, as was indicated in the previous Liberal 2017 budget.
-It is also proposed to increase the general corporate income tax rate from 11% to 12%, effective January 1, 2018.
+The budget update confirms that it will reduce the BC small business corporate income tax rate from 2.5% to 2.0% effective April 1, 2017, as was indicated in the previous Liberal 2017 budget.
+The general corporate income tax rate will be increased from 11% to 12%, effective January 1, 2018.

-As a result of the reduction of the small business corporate income tax rate, the BC dividend tax credit rate for non-eligible dividends will be reduced from 2.47% of the taxable dividend to 2.18%, effective for the 2017 taxation year.
+As a result of the reduction of the small business corporate income tax rate, the BC dividend tax credit rate for non-eligible dividends is reduced from 2.47% of the taxable dividend to 2.18%, effective for the 2017 taxation year.
 The BC marginal tax rate table for 2017 has been revised to reflect this change.
-This change was in the February budget, and confirmed in the September budget.
+This change was in the February budget (not passed), and confirmed in the September budget update.

-The budget proposes to increase the dividend tax credit for eligible dividends, from 10% to 12%, effective January 1, 2019.
+The budget increases the dividend tax credit for eligible dividends, from 10% to 12%, effective January 1, 2019.